eviltester/freecodecampexamples/docs/javascript-cdns/readme.md

 ## `npm` driven CDNs

-Not every library has their own CDN, most rely on the programmer adding the library to their project via `npm` at build time. `npm` downloads the library from a CDN and adds it to the project locally.
+Not every library has their own CDN, most libraries deploy to [npmjs.com](https://npmjs.com) and rely on the programmer adding the library to their project via `npm` at build time. `npm` downloads the library from a CDN and adds it to the project locally.

 We don't have to be using `npm` and JavaScript build processes to take advantage of the `npm` eco-system.
 We can use an 'npm driven CDN' as the host for libraries, without having to use `npm`.